tomaszmittlener/github-rank-chellange/src/actions/README.md

 #### action: changeCurrentOwner
-Adds to the store information about organisation/user (Owner) for whom the ranking is being prepared.
+Adds information about organisation/user (Owner) for whom the ranking list is being prepared.
-By now, the default organisation is set to Angular, however this option might be useful in the case of future app development
+By now, the default organisation is set to Angular, however this option might be useful in the case of future app development.
 #### action: addRepos
 Adds all Owner's repositories to store.
 #### action: changePageStatus